albertvisser/albums/readme.rst

 inventory was in my own handwriting, in different colours to make things more distinguishable from each other.
-For the tapings (on compact cassette, later on) I devised a way to make it possible to indicate on which tape or cassette a specific piece of music could be found - in contrast to the earlier "list of recordings on -this medium".
+For the tapings (on compact cassette, later on) I devised a way to make it possible to indicate on which tape or cassette a specific piece of music could be found - in contrast to the earlier "list of recordings on this medium".

 When I got my hand on computer filing programs I switched over to the digital way.
 There was a nice program called RapidFile which was a cross between a spreadsheet